hellohaptik/docs_haptik/docs/gbm/index.md

 ### 2. Create an Agent

-An agent is a Haptik's Intelligent Virtual Assistant (IVA).
+An agent means Haptik's Intelligent Virtual Assistant (IVA).
 The agent represents the brand i.e. the business, which users will be having a conversation with.
 Agents are managed by Haptik (partner).

 > To know more about creating brand and agents click [**here**](https://developers.google.com/business-communications/business-messages/guides/set-up/agent).